 TGax editor, please make changes to the following paragraph in this subclause as shown below:

 An HE AP with dot11MultiBSSIDImplemented equal to true shall not send an HE NDP Announcement frame with the TA field set to the transmitted BSSID to a non-AP STA that is associated with an AP corresponding to a nontransmitted BSSID in the multiple BSSID set unless the AP has received from the non-AP STA an HE Capabilities element with the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field equal to 1.
+An AP with dot11MultiBSSIDImplemented equal to true shall not send an individually addressed HE NDP Announcement frame with the TA field equal to the transmitted BSSID to a non-AP STA associated with an AP corresponding to a nontransmitted BSSID(#24108).